cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

 console.log(names[2]); //prints 'Abdi'
 ```
-`const`s share a few similarites with `let` in that they are also block scoped, so this means that they are not accessible outside their block scope.
-Also, you cannot use the same identifier that has eithe been used with a `var` or `let` variable.
+const shares a few similarites with let in that they are also block scoped, so this means that they are not accessible outside their block scope.
+Also, you cannot use the same identifier that has eithe been used with a var or let variable.

 # Functions